-When trying to create a spectacular website that evokes trust to your services as a real estate agent, blogging or guest blogging is exactly the right undertaking.
-But what if you don’t know how to get started, or, at some point, unsure of what to write about?
+When trying to create a spectacular website that evokes trust in your services as a real estate agent, blogging or guest blogging is exactly the right undertaking.
+But what if you don’t know how to get started, or, at some point, are unsure of what to write about?
 To get your creative juices flowing, we broke down the must-have types of real estate SEO content you should post on your blog to engage your audience meaningfully.

 Recently, we came upon some terrific stats: Google searches related to real estate have grown 253% over the last 4 years!
 We love the spirit of this growth as it’s exactly what real estate agents can fully capitalize on.

-What people are curious to find, is lifestyle information, info on the best schools in the area, job opportunities, cultural events, sports facilities, how to secure a loan and what is the general market trend: are the prices dropping or rising.
+What people are curious to find, is lifestyle information, info on the best schools in the area, job opportunities, cultural events, sports facilities, how to secure a loan, and what is the general market trend: are the prices dropping or rising?

-Have you ever seen a listing which can feature all that info?
+Have you ever seen a listing that can feature all that info?
 We haven’t.
 This is totally fine, of course, because a listing serves an entirely different purpose: to showcase your property and describe it in the best way possible.

 As you’ve probably already guessed, a real estate blog, along with your neighborhood pages, is exactly the right place to deliver this information and prove that your expertise does not exist in a bubble.
 And to make the most of your blogging efforts, you need to leverage the right real estate SEO content.

 Even though the digital marketing industry is always in flux, certain types of real estate SEO content perform well no matter what.
 With no further ado, let’s take a closer look at the nitty-gritty of what deserves your time of the day.

 Real estate SEO content that will take your blog from mediocre to stellar